Plumber Salary by State

 Is plumber pay expected to increase in 2026 and beyond?

-Yes — the wage trend for plumbers is upward.
-The BLS projects approximately 6% job growth through 2034, and demand from aging infrastructure replacement, Sun Belt housing growth, and industrial construction (semiconductor fabs, battery plants, data centers) is driving consistent labor shortages.
+Yes — the wage trend for plumbers is strongly upward.
+The BLS projects approximately 4% job growth through 2034, and demand from aging infrastructure replacement, Sun Belt housing growth, and industrial construction (semiconductor fabs, battery plants, data centers all require extensive pipework) is driving consistent labor shortages.
 Union contracts in major markets have been renewing with 4–7% annual wage increases.
-The workforce is also aging — a large share of working plumbers are within 15 years of retirement — which tightens supply further.
-If current trends hold, a journeyman plumber in 2030 will likely be earning meaningfully more than the 2024 BLS figures shown here.
+With a large share of the current plumber workforce within 15 years of retirement, supply will tighten further.
+The May 2025 data — a $9,200 single-year jump — is evidence that this pressure is already translating into wages.

 What’s next?